EugeneTeu/BrewCompass/coffee_app/README.md

 These instructions will teach you how to use the app.

-Clone the above repo in ur local directory.
+Clone the above repo in your local directory.
 Make sure flutter is installed.
 Follow these steps to install [it](https://flutter.dev/docs/get-started/install/)

-Launch an emulator/simulator or connect ur device to your machine.
+Launch an emulator/simulator or connect your device to your machine.

 Run the following command
 ```